Skip to Content

 Each reign has two onchain recipients that can be configured:

-For self-takeovers, both default to your address.
-For delegated (bot) takeovers, the ETH recipient defaults to the bot (so it can keep looping), while the CLAIM recipient stays with you unless you explicitly route it.
+Self-takeovers: both default to your address.
+Delegated (bot) takeovers: the ETH recipient defaults to the bot so it can keep looping; the CLAIM recipient stays with you unless explicitly routed.

 Recipients can be changed mid-reign via onchain transactions.
 If you use bots, keep Radar alerts on for “reign recipients changed.”